 Our American Library Association accredited, top-ranked Master of Science in Information Sciences (MSIS) program prepares students to effectively manage, navigate, analyze, and turn information into action in public and private sectors.
-Organizations produce enormous amounts of data, and individuals with an IS skill set are in high demand to analyze this data and advise about the future.
-From academic librarians to user experience designers, our MSIS program can prepare you for an enriching IS career in the setting that most excites you.
+Organizations produce enormous amounts of data, and individuals with an IS skill set are in high demand to organize, manage, and analyze this data and advise about the future.
+From academic librarian to user experience designer, our MSIS program can prepare you for an enriching IS career in the setting that most excites you.

 Information & Library Science Program Pathways

-Upon enrollment, each admitted student is assigned an SIS faculty member to serve as an advisor throughout the MSIS journey and beyond.
-Faculty advisors assist students with creating an individualized program of study, which is aligned to their specific career goals and aspirations.
+Each admitted student is assigned an SIS faculty member to serve as an advisor throughout the MSIS journey and beyond.
+Faculty advisors assist students with creating an individualized program of study, which are aligned to their specific career goals and aspirations.

 The MSIS degree requires 36 semester hours of graduate courses, including 27 hours of coursework in information sciences.
 Students may take up to 9 hours of graduate courses outside of the School, including a maximum of 6 hours outside the college.
 Visit our graduate course catalog to explore our IS courses.